wrborrelli/IBMRxnAPI/README.md

 ## Usage
-Below you will find a table outlining the capabilities of the function along with the necessary input and input types necessary for each action.
+Below you will find a table outlining the capabilities of the function along with the necessary input and input types for each action.
 Request | Action | Inputs | Input Type
 ------- | ------ | -------| ----------
 new project | Creates a new project. | Request, Project Name | String, String